20th-century history of Kosovo: United Nations Administration

-On 17 March 2004, serious unrest in Kosovo led to several deaths, and the destruction of a large number of Orthodox churches and monasteries in the province, as Albanians clashed with Serbs.
+In March 2004, Kosovo experienced its worst inter-ethnic violence since the Kosovo War.
+The unrest in 2004 was sparked by a series of minor events that soon cascaded into large-scale riots leading to several deaths, and the destruction of a large number of Orthodox churches and monasteries in the province, as ethnic Albanians clashed with ethnic Serbs.
 Several thousand more Kosovo Serbs were reported to have left their homes to seek refuge in Serbia proper or in the Serb-dominated north of Kosovo proper.
+Kosovo Police established a special investigation team to handle cases related to the 2004 unrest and according to Kosovo Judicial Council by the end of 2006 the 326 charges filed by municipal and district prosecutors for criminal offenses in connection with the unrest had resulted in 200 indictments: convictions in 134 cases, and courts acquitted eight and dismissed 28; 30 cases were pending.
+International prosecutors and judges handled the most sensitive cases.

 International negotiations began in 2006 to determine the final status of Kosovo, as envisaged under UN Security Council Resolution 1244.
 Whilst Serbia's continued sovereignty over Kosovo is recognised by the international community, a clear majority of the province's population (which was mainly Albanian) would prefer independence.
 The UN-backed talks, led by UN Special Envoy Martti Ahtisaari, began in February 2006.
 Whilst progress was made on technical matters, both parties remained diametrically opposed on the question of status itself.
 In February 2007, Ahtisaari delivered a draft status settlement proposal to leaders in Belgrade and Pristina, the basis for a draft UN Security Council Resolution which proposes 'supervised independence' for the province.
 As of early July 2007, the draft resolution, which is backed by the United States, United Kingdom and other European members of the United Nations Security Council, had been rewritten four times to try to accommodate Russian concerns that such a resolution would undermine the principle of state sovereignty.
 Russia, which holds a veto in the Security Council as one of five permanent members, stated that it would not support any resolution which is not acceptable to both Belgrade and Pristina.

+Declaration of independence

-After UN-sponsored negotiations failed to reach a consensus on an acceptable constitutional status, Kosovo declared independence from Serbia on 17 February 2008.
-Among EU countries, Spain, Greece, Romania, Slovakia, and Cyprus do not recognize it as a state.
+After UN-sponsored negotiations failed to reach a consensus on an acceptable constitutional status, Kosovo declared independence on 17 February 2008.